dmitriy2689/apollo-react-testing/README.md

 # apollo-react-testing
 Use jest, enzyme for testing

-Task: Refactoring Post component and make test
+Task: Refactoring Post component and make test.
+Then make a pull request